colomemaria/epiAneufinder/README.md

 All additional scripts used for the publication can be found here https://github.com/colomemaria/epiAneufinder_analyses.git

+**Python version:**  We are currently developing a python version of epiAneufinder, which is still in beta-testing.
+Feel free to explore it and report any improvement suggestions and issues on the related GitHub: https://github.com/colomemaria/pyEpiAneufinder

 ### Description

 The algorithm works in three steps: